1. Scope of application

-Upon conclusion of the contract and after delivery or receipt of the invoice, payment of the agreed sum is due immediately without deduction.
+Upon conclusion of the contract and after delivery or receipt of the invoice, full payment of the agreed sum is due immediately.
 We reserve the right in certain individual cases to request a written payment of the agreed sum in advance.
 This will be specified in our quote and payment is due after the written confirmation of the order.

 Offsetting by the client is only permissible with undisputed or legally established claims.
-This shall also apply if the client asserts claims of defects or counterclaims.
+This also applies if the client makes a complaint or a counter-claim.
 However, the client may exercise the right of retention if his counterclaim is based on the same contract for work and services.

 7. Acceptance and warranty claims

 a.
 We undertake to translate our texts in a professional and appropriate manner without abbreviation or other changes in content.
-Our translations correspond to the text and follow the average quality standards of the translation industry in the respective language area.
+Translations are carried out according to the sense of the text and to the quality standards generally accepted in the translation industry for each language.
 We reserve the right to reject translations, if texts have illegal content or very specific technical terminology.

 b.
-The translation can be provided by us online or by e-mail.
+We can deliver finalised translations online or by email.
 After completion, the translation is available for the client to download from the server.
 We bear the risk of data loss 14 days after the translation has been made available for download or after completion.
 The client shall ensure that the translation is downloaded within these 14 days.
 After these 14 days have passed, the client shall indemnify us from liability for the loss of the translation.

 c.
 The client is obliged to accept our translation as soon as it has been sent to them.
 Should the translation not be in accordance with the contract, we are obliged to address any errors.
 This does not apply if the problem is irrelevant to the interests of the client or is due to a factor which can be attributed to the client.
-If the defect is not material, the client cannot refuse acceptance.
+If there are no significant defects, the client cannot refuse to accept the translation.

 e.
 After our translation is approved by the client, our liability for obvious errors shall cease, unless the client has reserved the right to point out any specific errors.